borntofrappe/game-development/Games/Mazes/README.md

   - pick an unvisited cell, and take note of its position

   - pick a neighbor at random.
-Note its position while moving to the new cell
+Note its position while moving to the cell

   - continue picking neighboring cells until you reach a visited cell

   - when you reach a visited cell, remove the gates of the noted cells in the manner described by the path

-  - if the noted cells create a loop, erase said loop.
+  - if the noted cells create a loop, erase said loop

   - repeat the random walk until every cell has been visited